 Demand for Land / Onshore Drilling Rigs is directly influenced by the demand growth for fossil fuels and global onshore exploration and production activities.
-While well intervention and work-over activities have less effect on the demand for drilling rigs, due to other well intervention methods and technologies available.
+Well intervention and work-over activities have less impact on the demand for drilling rigs, due to other well intervention methods and technologies available.
 However, more wells do not necessarily mean more rigs.
 Newer rigs are more efficient and with pad drilling, fewer rigs are required to deliver the same or higher number of wells.

 Oil price volatility hugely affects the demand for onshore drilling rigs, as fewer wells are drilled during the industry downturn.
 Historically, apart from Russia and the CIS, North America has held the largest share of demand, followed by the Middle East and Latin America.
 In the Middle East, Oman, Saudi Arabia and Kuwait are the biggest areas for land rigs.
 The onshore rig segment in the Middle East has exhibited one of the highest growth rates in the world over the last 20 years.

 The demand patterns between the regions globally are slightly different, whereby most of the growth in North America is for hi-spec rigs (1,500/2,000 / 3,000 hp) used in horizontal drilling.
 Historically the Middle East and Russia have used lower specs rigs, with more demand for 2,000 hp rigs (and above) starting to build up from 2014 onwards.

 Outside of Russia and the CIS, North America has been historically the largest market for land / onshore rigs of any type, followed by the Middle East.
 Regionally, around 75 % of the units are drilling rigs, with the rest being work-over units.
 The rig fleet in the GCC region has been growing significantly over the last several years, reaching close to 370, with major purchases in UAE, KSA, and Oman.